annulen/sysdig-wiki/Writing-a-Sysdig-Chisel,-a-Tutorial.md

 end
 ```

-We use sysdig.set_filter() in on_init() to set a sysdig filter that keeps only open enter events.
+We use chisel.set_filter() in on_init() to set a sysdig filter that keeps only open enter events.
 At that point on_event is just a trivial counter increment.
 Again, I recommend that you read the sysdig tutorial if you want to learn more about filtering.

 That's it!
 I hope you enjoyed this tutorial.
 For more information, consult the [chisel API manual](sysdig Chisel API Reference Manual) and use the [existing chisels](https://github.com/draios/sysdig/tree/master/userspace/sysdig/chisels) as a reference.
 If you build something cool, don't forget to submit it to the community, through our [github repository](https://github.com/draios/sysdig) or the mailing list.